AbassLanre/bevel_exchange_app/README.md

 the network clients url is stored at constants/network_client

 The Navigation is done at core/navigators where all navigation pages are called

+The provider as our statemanagement is called from lib/app/view/app.dart the multiprovider is edited out for now but when ready it is called from there